Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 • Have a study permit approval letter - port of entry (POE) letter of introduction.

-• Submit all required information at least 72 hours before arriving at YVR
+• Submit all required information at least 72 hours before arriving at YVR.

 Next Steps

-Review your study permit to ensure all your information is correct.
+Review your study permit to ensure all information is correct.
 It is recommended that you make a copy of it and store the original in a safe place.

-Apply or Renew your Social Insurance Number (SIN).
+Apply or renew your Social Insurance Number (SIN).

-Apply or Renew your Medical Services Plan (MSP).
+Apply or renew your Medical Services Plan (MSP).

 If you applied to extend your study permit, apply for a new Temporary Resident Visa (TRV) to re-enter Canada (if applicable).